AKSW/SESSA/README.md

 bunzip2 labels_en.ttl.bz2
 ```
 ## Configuration
-SESSA can be used with a configuration file.
+SESSA can be used with a user-specified configuration file.
 After the project is build, a user specified configuration file can be used via the system properties.
 Example:
 ```